MartinCarrizo09/notes-app/README.md

 **Note**:
 - The script runs in the foreground.
 Press `Ctrl+C` to stop both servers.
 - On first run, Maven will download dependencies (may take 2-3 minutes).
-- Backend logs are saved to `backend.log` in the project root.
+- Backend logs are saved to `backend/logs/backend.log`.
 - Make sure PostgreSQL is running and the database `notes_db` exists before starting.

 ### Manual Run